List of Star Wars creatures: Kyren

 The kyren is a small herbivorous insect from Ansion that travels in swarms of up to 150 million individuals.
 They have no legs, and spend most of their lives airborne, feeding on the wide grasslands of Ansion.

 L

+Laa

-LaaLaas are fish, resembling angler fish.
+Laas are fish, resembling angler fish.
 Laas live in Naboo's swamps.

+Laigrek

-LaigrekLaigreks are large arachnids from the planet Dantooine.
+Laigreks are large arachnids from the planet Dantooine.
 They like dank, dark areas and took up residence in the ruins of the Dantooine Jedi Enclave after it was bombarded by Darth Malak in the Jedi Civil War.
 Their bite is painful, but not venomous.

+Lava flea

-Lava fleaLava fleas are a species of hard shelled arthropod.
+Lava fleas are a species of hard shelled arthropod.
 The Mustafar lava flea has been domesticated by the native Mustafarians who use it in their large industry of mining the various metals dissolved in the plentiful lava on their planet.

 Lepi

 The lepi are an omnivorous humanoid species, resembling anthropomorphic rabbits, with large incisors, long ears, lanky frames, and big feet.
 Lepi are covered in short fur that varies in color from green to dark blue.
 They possess a heightened metabolism such that they are always in motion, giving some an air of fidgetiness.
 Lepi developed and pursued stellar travel in response to over crowding on their homeworld Coachelle Prime.